Hello, p5!

 4. Use a Code Formatter

 When your code is well formatted it is easier to read and it is easier to spot mistakes.
-A code formatter will keep your code consistently formated completely automatically, giving you this benefit without any extra effort.
+A code formatter will keep your code consistently formatted completely automatically, giving you this benefit without any extra effort.